Internships at VERTIC

 VERTIC has an ongoing internship programme to cultivate recent graduates' and Master's students' interest in the field of non-proliferation.
 Our projects range from intergovernmental dialogue on nuclear disarmament, to expert legal advice to multilateral fora and governments on the nuclear, chemical and biological weapons treaties.
 VERTIC is an accredited observer to the International Atomic Energy Agency, and staff participate regularly in meetings of the Biological and Chemical Weapons Conventions and attend conferences related to UN Security Council Resolution 1540.
 Interns will have the opportunity to participate in our programmes in various ways, such as helping to research a fact sheet or report, assisting in the organisation of a speaking tour, or preparing briefs.

 Interns will assume various programmatic and administrative duties associated with the organisation's activities.
 Interns are also expected to perform work of a general nature.

 Interns are expected to have a good grasp of international law, as well as knowledge in disarmament, arms control, and non-proliferation related issues.
 They should have excellent research, writing, editing, networking, and organisational skills.
 All of our interns are expected to contribute to publications so fluency in English is essential.
 Familiarity with computers and office software is required as well as an ability to use the Internet.
 Interns are asked to attend five days a week so that they can establish a sense of continuity and undertake substantive assignments.
 As the internship itself involves fairly advanced material and tasks, we expect our interns to have completed or be in the process of completing a graduate degree.
 In some circumstances, VERTIC will consider recent graduates with a BA, in the case that they have previous internship experience.

 Our internship programme has a continuous application process.
-Applications are considered as and when a place becomes vacant.
 Applicants are therefore asked to state the dates they would be available in their covering letter, and to send their applications in well in advance.

 The requirements for visas and work permits depend on the citizenship of the applicant.
 Non-European Union nationals are required to contact the British Consulate in their country of citizenship, to learn what the visa requirements are before applying and ensuring they are eligible.
 Unfortunately, VERTIC is unable to assist applicants to gain visas or permits.